atox120/w266_final_project/experiments/README.md

-# How To run the experiments/sweeps

-* for single experiment run
+# Instructions

+The code in this folder was used to initiate the model training experiments.
+We interface with wandb to enable tracking of experiment progress and to use the sweep API.

+The run settings used for all experiments are stored in the 'official_experiments' folder.
+From there, there are subfolders for whether we were source or task tuning, and for all the target tunings, whether the task was SQuAD, MNLI or a benchmark run.
+These experiments are designed to run within the pytorch container.

+Experiments to produce full fine tuning are initiated from a shell script similar to the PETL repository, without the PETL parameter configuration.
+These runs should be run within the transformers container.

+* Single experiments (SPoT/Fine Tuning)
 ```python
 python run_experiment.py --file run_settings/example.json --debug True --sweep False
 ```
 Note that you have to change the `dataset_name`, `run_name` and `output_dir` accordingly to avoid overwriting in checkpoints.

-* for sweep run
+* Sweeps
 ```python
 python run_experiment.py --file sweep_config/sweep_template.yaml --debug True --sweep True
 ```

-Note that debug and sweep argument is set default as False
+Note that debug and sweep argument is set by default as False

 So this two chunk has same effects (no debug no sweep)